jpace/attest/README.md

 # Overview

-Attest is an extension of JUnit and JUnitParams, modeled somewhat on `test/unit` in Ruby.
+Attest is an extension of JUnit and JUnitParams, modeled somewhat on `test/unit` in Ruby, and adds Hamcrest matchers.

 # Usage